Integrability and the spectrum of two-dimensional fishnet CFT: Derivation of the Asymptotic Bethe Ansatz

 As we discovered in section~\ref{sec:FiniteCoupling}, there is a more general class of states which violates this condition in a controllable way.
 We consider these states later in section~\ref{subsec:StrangeStates}.

 To summarize, we will take the following ansatz:

 and a similar expression for $\dot q_1^\downarrow$.
-In this section in general we use the bold font to distinguish exact quantities from their ABA approximations (e.g. like in \eq{eq:q1ABA}), we will define $\gamma$ shortly below, see \eqref{eq:Dispersion}.
+In this section in general we use the bold font to distinguish ABA approximations from the exact quantities (e.g. like in \eq{eq:q1ABA}), we will define $\gamma$ shortly below, see \eqref{eq:Dispersion}.
 The above approximation should be valid everywhere except in the vicinity of the order $J-M$ poles at $-3i/4-i n$ of the exact $q_1^\downarrow$ (where ${\bf q}_1^\downarrow$ is regular).
 We will now proceed to outline how to find equations that fix all $u_{k},v_{k},\dot{v}_k$.

 \paragraph{The ABA dispersion relation.} As \eq{eq:q1ABA} is valid, in particular, at large real $u$, we can read off the asymptotics of $q_1^\downarrow$ and $\dot q_1^\downarrow$ from \eqref{eq:q1ABA}, leading to